CamDavidsonPilon/lifelines/docs/Examples.rst

     rossi = load_rossi()

-    # this may come from a database, or other libaries that specialize in matching
+    # this may come from a database, or other libraries that specialize in matching
     mathed_pairs = [
         (156, 230),
         (275, 228),